On super Pl\"{u}cker embedding and cluster algebras: Introduction

-if $L=\spa(\up_1,\ldots,\up_r|\up_{r+1},\ldots,\up_{r+s})$.
 If the vectors $\up_i$ undergo a non-degenerate linear transformation by an element $g\in \GL(r|s)$, then $F$ is multiplied by an invertible factor $\Ber g$, so it may seem natural to take as the codomain the projectivization $P(\L^{r|s}(V))$, which would be completely analogous to the classical case.
 However, unlike the classical prototype, such a map would not be invertible.
-This is the second departure from the simple analogy with the classical picture.

 It turns out that to be able to reconstruct $L$, one needs to consider in parallel also the parity-reversed plane $\Pi L\subset \Pi V$ and the corresponding mapping $L\mapsto F^*\in \L^{s|r}(\Pi V)$.
-Naively, the functions $F$ and $F^*$ are just mutual reciprocals, $F^*=1/F$.
-(And indeed in the classical case only one of them is needed.)
-However, in the general supercase, to be able to find $L$ from $F$ and $F^*$, one has to extend them to different domains, so they really have to go in parallel, which leads to finally identifying the \emph{super Pl\"ucker map} as a mapping
+In the general supercase, to be able to find $L$ from $F$ and $F^*$, one has to extend them to different domains, so they really have to go in parallel, which leads to finally identifying the \emph{super Pl\"ucker map} as a mapping

-where at the right-hand side $P_{1,-1}$ stands for equivalence classes $(F,G)\sim (\la F, \la^{-1} G)$.
-(Which is a version of a weighted projected space, with weights $+1$, $-1$.)
+where at the right-hand side $P_{1,-1}$ stands for equivalence classes $(F,G)\sim (\la F, \la^{-1} G)$, which is a version of a weighted projected space, with weights $+1$, $-1$.

 We show that the so constructed super Pl\"ucker map is indeed an embedding.
 Unlike the classical case, it is given by rational formulas.
 (Unless $s=0$ when we can redefine it back to be $G_{r|0}(V)\to P(\L^r(V))$ and the formulas are polynomial.)
-The fact in the general case the ambient space of the embedding is not a usual projective space and the appearance of rational functions are no wonder, of course, as it has been known (Manin~\cite{manin:gaugeeng}, Penkov~\cite{penkov:BWB1990}) that the general super Grassmannian is not a projective algebraic variety.
+The facts that in the general case the ambient space of the embedding is not a usual projective space and that the appearance of rational functions are no wonder, of course, as it has been known (Manin~\cite{manin:gaugeeng}, Penkov~\cite{penkov:BWB1990}) that the general super Grassmannian is not a projective algebraic variety.

 This brings us to the question about an analog of the Pl\"ucker relations.
 We are able to obtain the complete result both in the algebraic case of $r|0$-planes and in the general case of $r|s$-planes in $n|m$-space.
-In the algebraic case $s=0$ two different approaches are possible, and we develop and compare both.
+In the algebraic case $s=0$, where two different approaches are possible, we develop and compare both.